zer0cache/matic-docs/docs/develop/metamask/tutorial-metamask.md

 <img width="500" src={useBaseUrl("img/metamask/develop/create-password.png")} />
 </div>

-3. Metamask will then provide some information about the Secret Recovery Phrase and on the next page you will see your phrase.
+3. MetaMask will then provide some information about the Secret Recovery Phrase and on the next page you will see your phrase.

 <div align="center" >
 <img  src={useBaseUrl("img/metamask/develop/reveal-phrase.png")} />